rbuerki/Data-Engineering-Nanodegree/4b_AWS_Redshift_DWH_project/README.md

 }
 ```

-(Note: data is not included in this repository.)

 ## Schema

 Final fact and dimension tables should be following a star schema with an analytics focus.
 It is defined as follows: